martinandert/counterpart/README.md

 Note that this library currently only supports an algorithm for English-like pluralization rules.
 Support for other algorithms is planned.

-As seen above, the `:count` option can be used both for pluralization and interpolation.
+As seen above, the `count` option can be used both for pluralization and interpolation.

 ### Fallbacks